valinsogna/data_visualization_project/README.md

 - `judge-scores.csv`: One row for each judge, for each judged aspect, for each performance at each competition.

+- `judges.csv`: The ISU posts the names of each judge (for each program) on a series of HTML pages on its website.
+BuzzFeed News collected all of the judge names from those pages and standardized that data.
+On the ISU's website, judges are often labeled simply as members of the ISU instead of their home country.
+BuzzFeed News used the ISU's lists of officials for the 2017-18 season and the 2016-17 season to identify each judge's home country.
+You can find the results in [`judge-country.csv`](https://github.com/BuzzFeedNews/2018-02-figure-skating-analysis/blob/master/data/processed/judge-country.csv).

 ### Data Dictionary

 - `performances.csv`: